 How do they cheat?
-They are supported by a strong caching strategy.
+They rely on a strong caching strategy.

 The server you are reading from is a good old (and slow) WordPress that can’t respond to any request in less than 500ms.
-But it is actually hidden behind an external cache that responds much faster than the backend would.
+But it is actually hidden behind an external cache that responds much faster than the backend would do.

 So what is an external cache?
 It is a memory that stores entire pages, so that they are served almost instantly the next time a visitor asks them.